rainu/wow-quest-reader/README.md

 # How it works

 The Companion-Application observe the clipboard.
 The addon will collect the quest data while you playing WoW.
-If the shortcut (**key.addon**) is pressed, the addon opens a hidden windows within all quest information as text selected.
+If the shortcut (**key.addon**) is pressed, the addon opens a hidden window within all quest information as text selected.
 Then the Companion-Application will copy the selected content into the clipboard by "pressing" &lt;CTRL&gt;+&lt;C&gt;.
 The quest data is copied into the clipboard and the application will detect that content and will generate and play the speech.
 Because the generation will potential cost some money, the sound file fill be persisted inside the